joshhayles/joshhayles/README.md

     - Collaborating with the team and communicating effectively is important to me.

-- Passionate, Hard Work (with a never-ending appetite for learning and improvement)  ⛑️
+- Passionately Curious (with a never-ending appetite for learning and improvement)  ⛑️
     - Working hard is something that came natural to me in Real Estate because I loved everything about it.
 That same passion is applied to tech and entrepreneurial services that improve the user’s experience

     - I’m currently studying Cloud Technologies, Containers (Kubernetes, Docker), and advanced troubleshooting on a daily basis at Datadog